Financial Aid (Tuition Assistance) Information

 While currently enrolled LTS students and newly enrolling siblings receive priority no other outside factor affects the awarding of financial aid grants.

-Once a family submits its application to SSS, the process starts.
-SSS uses a formula to estimate the financial resources your family may have available to pay school costs.
+Once a family submits its application to Clarity, the process starts.
+Clarity uses a formula to estimate the financial resources your family may have available to pay school costs.
 Simply stated, the formula considers your income, what you own (your house and other investments), what you owe (your mortgage and other debts), the size of your family, and how many family members are enrolled in tuition-charging schools or colleges.

 All information related to parents’ financial circumstances will be treated confidentially, as we expect our families to maintain confidentiality about their award(s).